levycampelo/levycampelo/README.md

 - 👋 Hi, I'm @levycampelo
-- 👀 I'm interested in new technologies, cloud and network automation
+- I'm interested in new technologies, cloud and network automation
-- 🌱 I'm currently learning cloud and security
+- I'm currently learning cloud and security
-- 💞️ I'm looking to collaborate on network automation
-- 📫 How to reach me ...

 <!---
 levycampelo/levycampelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.